Is dental fear or anxiety keeping you from visiting the dentist? Patients can rest easy with sedation dentistry.

 Types of Dental Sedation

-General anesthesia: General anesthesia (not to be confused with local anesthesia) works as a sleep-inducing sedative.
-Patients who choose this form of sedation will need a driver to take them to and from their appointment.
+General anesthesia (not to be confused with local anesthesia) works as a sleep-inducing sedative.
+Dentists generally reserve this type of sedation as a last resort.
+It is best for major oral surgery procedures, and patients with major issues that prevent them from cooperating.

 Sedation Dentistry FAQs